ErpNetDocs/tech/modules/logistics/inventory/inventory-control/transfer.md

 ## Scanning

-In order to transfer currently available quantities of your products, you need to use the **Scan** field.
+In order to transfer quantities of your products to another store, you need to use the **Scan** field.

-It lets you quickly insert the instances of a product you want to transfer either manually or through barcode commands.
+It lets you quickly insert the instances of a product you want to **transfer** either manually or through barcode commands.

 For a list of available barcode templates, check out the **[Command list](command-list.md)**.